West Bengal: Fine arts

 Panchchura Temple in Bishnupur, one of the older examples of the terracotta arts of India.

 There are significant examples of fine arts in Bengal from earlier times, including the terracotta art of Hindu temples and the Kalighat paintings.
-Bengal has been in the vanguard of modernism in fine arts.
-Abanindranath Tagore, called the father of modern Indian art, started the Bengal School of Art, one of whose goals was to promote the development of styles of art outside the European realist tradition that had been taught in art colleges under the British colonial administration.
-The movement had many adherents, including: Gaganendranath Tagore, Ramkinkar Baij, Jamini Roy and Rabindranath Tagore.
-After Indian Independence, important groups such as the Calcutta Group and the Society of Contemporary Artists were formed in Bengal and came to dominate the art scene in India.
+Bengal has been the vanguard of modernism in fine arts.
+Abanindranath Tagore, called the father of modern Indian art, started the Bengal School of Art, which had one of its goals as to promote the development of styles of art outside the European realist tradition that had been taught in art colleges under the British colonial administration.
+This movement had many adherents which include but not limited to– Gaganendranath Tagore, Ramkinkar Baij, Jamini Roy and Rabindranath Tagore.
+After Indian Independence, important groups such as the Calcutta Group and the Society of Contemporary Artists were formed in West Bengal, and it later had a significant impact on the art scene in India.

 Reformist heritage

 The capital, Kolkata, was the workplace of several social reformers, including Raja Ram Mohan Roy, Iswar Chandra Vidyasagar and Swami Vivekananda.
 Their social reforms eventually led to a cultural atmosphere that made it possible for practices like sati, dowry, and caste-based discrimination, or untouchability, to be abolished.
 The region was also home to several religious teachers, such as Chaitanya, Ramakrishna, Prabhupada and Paramahansa Yogananda.